Littlemuzz5/Luck-Be-a-Landlord-AP/README.md

 # Luck-Be-a-Landlord-AP

+The artwork was made by sterlia here's their discord <https://discord.com/users/657785465075662856>

 This is a mod for Luck be a Landlord which is connected to the Archipelgo to randomise everything in the game and connect to the servers of Archipelago

 This was made with the use of ai